Computers, Wifi and Printer Services

 Public Internet Computers

-The library offers computers to the public for use in accessing the Internet as well as Microsoft Office software – Word, Excel, Power Point, Publisher and Access.
+The library offers Windows 10 computers to the public for use in accessing the Internet as well as Microsoft Office software – Word, Excel, Power Point, Publisher and Access.

 USB DVD/CD Player/Burner and Headphones are available upon request from the Reference Desk.